 21 ncac 36 .0224 COMPONENTS OF NURSING PRACTICE FOR THE REGISTERED NURSE

-(a) The responsibilities which any registered nurse can safely accept are determined by the variables in each nursing practice setting.
-These variables include:
+(a) The responsibilities that a registered nurse can safely accept shall be determined by such practice setting variables as:

 (A) basic educational preparation; and

 (B) knowledge and skills subsequently acquired through continuing education and practice;

 (2) the complexity and frequency of nursing care needed by the client population;